taviroquai/MapIgniter/README.md

 MapIgniter
 ==========

-MapIgniter is a GeoCMS based on Mapserver, PostGIS, OpenLayers and CodeIgniter.
+MapIgniter is a GeoCMS based on MapServer, PostGIS, OpenLayers and CodeIgniter.